roppa/learning-rust/README.md

 One of the first things I like to do after gaining some familiarity with a language is a couple of katas, maybe Blackjack, an API of some sort.
 All test driven of course.
 Thats what we'll do here.

-What I find sorely missing in education is hierarchy of importances.
+What I find sorely missing in education is hierarchy of knowledge.
 Most resources give you every single bit of data related to a subject with equal stress.
-For example, with a written language a hierarchy of inportances would be:
+For example, with a written language a hierarchy of knowledge would be:

 - alphabet
 - words
 - grammar
 - structure

 So, for a new language I first learn the alphabet (operators), words (reserved words), grammar (syntax), structure (files, modules, tests).
+The things usually used 80% of the time should be **emphasized** whereas edge cases would probably be an aside or in an appendix.

 ## Definitions

 Rust is a [system language](https://en.wikipedia.org/wiki/System_programming_language), meaning it can be used for low level stuff such as Operating Systems, hardware and the like.
 That doesn't mean it is limited to those however.

 Why Rust?
-Type safety, concurrency, blazingly fast.
+What makes Rust great?:

+- high level language with low level capabilities
+- strongly typed
+- no garbage collector, instead tracking it itself
+- concurrency built in
+- blazingly fast (because of the above)

 Rust has a steep learning curve however.

 ## Style